ARC Brownie Bag Schedule

 At the conclusion of this presentation, the learner should be better able to:

 - Summarize an evolutionary theory of loneliness;

 - Describe the consequences of loneliness for health and well-being;

 - Identify environmental circumstances, experiences, and individual characteristics that may thwart a sense of belonging and increase feelings of loneliness; and

 - Appraise the belongingness needs and challenges of high-risk segments of the population.

 - weds, apr19/2017 at 12:30pm in Hyde Park 232-233

 Here is a problem that can arise when analyzing certain kinds of samples of a numeric variable: a large number of data points cluster at the maximum or minimum of the relevant scale, but the distribution is otherwise mostly as expected (e.g. normal, uniform, etc).
 This situation presents a number of challenges for interpretability and model selection, and cannot always be remedied by standard transformations like log or arcsine.
 In this presentation I will illustrate an instance of this problem that I recently encountered in child vocabulary data.
 I will show how censored ("tobit") regression models provide a reasonable solution to this problem, using the VGAM package in R (Yee et al., 2015).
-Time permitting, I will demonstrate how to decompose tobit model coefficients so that they can be read (almost) like more familiar OLS coefficients.
+Using simulated datasets, I will also show how tobit model coefficients can be decomposed so that they can be read (almost) like more familiar OLS coefficients.

 brownie bag 2 -- Jaclyn Wong

 - thurs, mar16/2017 at 12pm in Hyde Park 232-233